surfer1225/git-card/README.md

 ### css design
 - react allows to put style props inline of html tag
 - logic could be added in

+### special considerations
+- invalid input
+- network problems
+- error handling
+- check jscomplete.com/react-beyond-basics
+- not relying on 3rd-party library, an agent module should be used to connect to 3rd-party library